 Network analytics is a great way to find targeted attacks as they spread laterally or communicate with command and control (C&C) servers.
 Network analytics can help filter the events from the noise and reduce blind spots, such as the internet of things (IoT) and unmanaged devices.

-Detect: Search for and identify anomalous behavior as threats spread
+Detect: Search for and identify anomalous behaviour as threats spread

 Investigate: How does a threat communicate?
 How does it move across the organisation?